JuliaEarth/geospatial-data-science-with-julia/README.md

     Pkg.instantiate()
     ```

-2. Go to any `*.qmd` file and press `render` on VSCode.
-   Alternatively, run the following in the terminal:
+2. Go to any `*.qmd` file and run the following in the terminal:

     ```sh
     quarto preview index.qmd
     ```

 Your web browser will open a tab with the book rendered.

+### Optional

+If you prefer to work with VSCode, install the Quarto VSCode extension.
+Edit the files and press the `render` button.